Price point

-Price points are prices at which demand for a given product is supposed to stay relatively high.
+In economics, a price point is a point along the demand curve at which demand for a given product is supposed to stay relatively high.

 Characteristics

 Introductory microeconomics depicts a demand curve as downward-sloping to the right and either linear or gently convex to the origin.
-The downwards slope generally holds, but the model of the curve is only piecewise true, as price surveys indicate that demand for a product is not a linear function of its price and not even a smooth function.
+The downward slope generally holds, but the model of the curve is only piecewise true, as price surveys indicate that demand for a product is not a linear function of its price and not even a smooth function.
 Demand curves resemble a series of waves rather than a straight line.